nextflow-io/training/docs/nf_customize/3_nf-core.md

 ## Pulling an nf-core pipeline

 Unless you intend to develop an nf-core pipeline independently, you do not need to clone a copy of a pipeine.
 Instead, you can use Nextflow’s built-in functionality to `pull` a pipeline:

 ```bash
 nextflow pull nf-core/demo
 ```

-!!! note "nextflow run"
+!!! note "The `nextflow run` command"

     The `nextflow run` command will also automatically `pull` the pipeline if it was not already available locally.